White spot disease is a highly contagious viral disease of decapod crustaceans. These include prawns, crabs, yabbies and lobsters.

 The final report determined that:

-DAFF will start to implement changes to the import conditions for prawns and prawn products for human consumption from 30 October 2023.
+DAFF started to implement changes to the import conditions for prawns and prawn products for human consumption from 30 October 2023.

 See more on the review of prawns and prawn products.